 Sources: Bloomberg and Wells Fargo Investment Institute.
 Monthly data from January 1, 2012 to June 30, 2023.
 For illustrative purposes only.
 Fed = Federal Reserve.
 GDP = Gross Domestic Product.

-- A tightening cycle is a period of rising policy rates, and at times, it can also be coupled with a shrinking of the Federal Reserve’s balance sheet.
+- A tightening cycle is a period of rising policy rates, and at times it can also be coupled with a shrinking of the Fed’s balance sheet.

-- The Fed officially began its policy tightening cycle in March.
-We expect additional rate hikes through year-end, and for the Fed to allow its bond holdings to mature without reinvesting the proceeds, resulting in a decline in its balance sheet holdings.
+- The Fed officially began its policy tightening cycle in March 2022.
+We expect an additional rate hike this year and for the Fed to allow its bond holdings to mature without reinvesting the proceeds, resulting in a decline in its balance sheet holdings.